Legal Assistant Diploma Program Summary

 Course Description: This course gives students an understanding of the following topics: file management (opening maintenance and closing), legal accounting (general and trust accounting), general correspondence, communications with the Law Society of Alberta, distinguishing paralegals and legal assistants, client interviewing and information gathering, responding to complaints and emergencies and confidentiality and ethics.

-Course Description: Students will learn about lawsuits, its procedures, its documentation, and communication with Alberta courts.
+Course Description: Students will learn about lawsuits, their procedures, documentation, and communication with Alberta courts.
 Also covered in this course is the introduction and drafting of pleadings, including statement of claim, statement of defense, counterclaims, cross claims, the commissioning of affidavits and notarizations, class actions and limitation dates (deadlines for lawsuits).

 Course Description: This course is an introduction to contracts, consumer protection law, various types of agreements and its execution.
 Students will also learn about employment law, credit and collections.

 Course Description: Students will learn about different types of business structures including sole proprietorships, corporations, partnerships, joint ventures and franchises.
-Also included is the process of incorporation and its documents, Corporate Minute Books, litigation affecting businesses and shareholders and partners (shareholder agreements and partnership agreements).
+Also included is the process of incorporation and its documents, corporate minute books, litigation affecting businesses and shareholders and partners (shareholder agreements and partnership agreements).

 Course Description: This course covers wills, power of attorneys, healthcare directives, guardianships and trusteeships, wills interview questionnaires, intestate succession, validity of a will and the signing of a will.